AdrianOsborne/Unsuberly/README.md

 ## How to Use the Project
 - Upon running the program, you will be prompted to confirm the number of messages you want to process.
 - Follow the on-screen instructions to proceed with the unsubscribe and mass delete operations.

+## Additional Features
+- **PyQt5 UI**: Unsuberly includes a PyQt5 user interface for a more user-friendly experience.
+- **Chrome Extension (Coming Soon)**: A Chrome extension version of Unsuberly will be available soon for even easier access and integration with Gmail.

 ## Credits
 - This project is developed by Adrian Osborne.